 The woodchopper went to the hotel in London, which, again, he could not pay for.
 But he showed them the treasures he had, and they knew he would be able to pay them once the treasures were sold.
 A week went by and the captain did not come.
 Finally, one of the ship workers came to the woodchopper and told him that their captain had died.
 Nobody was going to claim the treasures, the woodchopper realized, and everything that was once the captain’s was now his.

-"Give us the strength to take ourselves out of darkness."
+"The Light of the Creator gives us the strength to take ourselves out of darkness."